-Permanent Supportive Housing (Maximum 10 Points)

-The 5% PSH set-aside is a threshold eligibility requirement for all non-preservation projects, but projects also may earn priority points by creating additional PSH units beyond the minimum number required.
+Permanent Supportive Housing (Maximum 10 Points) The 5% PSH set-aside is a Threshold Eligibility Requirement for all non-preservation projects, but projects also may earn priority points by creating additional PSH units beyond the minimum number required.
 These prioritization scoring points are available to both production and preservation projects.
+Maximum points will be awarded to projects that set aside at least 20% of the funded units as PSH units.